 The origins of the museum lie even earlier: in 1863, when a distinguished local resident, Joseph Toynbee, published a small book called ‘Hints on the Formation of Local Museums’.
 He hoped to establish a local museum as one of the facilities offered by the Wimbledon Village Club, of which he was a founding member.

 Toynbee’s untimely death meant he never made his dream museum a reality, but his book inspired Richardson Evans, one of the founders of the John Evelyn Club (as the Wimbledon Society used to be known).
 He began to collect objects and artworks, and the Wimbledon Village Club offered a home to the museum he created, thus fulfilling Toynbee’s dream.

 So the museum has been a feature of Wimbledon life for more than a century, and over that period its fortunes have waxed and waned.
 It has always had a loyal core of volunteers and visitors, but it was last refurbished in 1993, and the displays no longer met expectations of how a museum should look and feel in the 21st Century.

-Now we have embarked on a project to recreate the museum, with entirely new displays.
-We have taken inspiration from the wonderful collections which we have inherited, and are using them to tell new stories which will appeal to young and old alike, and all the communities of Wimbledon and Merton.
-At the same time we are creating a beautiful new space for activities and local events.
+And so we embarked on a project to recreate the museum, with entirely new displays.
+We took inspiration from the wonderful collections which we have inherited, and we have used them to tell new stories which we hope will appeal to young and old alike, and all the communities of Wimbledon and Merton.
+At the same time we have created a beautiful new space for activities and local events.

-Our Project Lead is Jane Allen who was in charge of heritage at Sutton Council.
+Our Project Lead was Jane Allen who was in charge of heritage at Sutton Council.
 She was responsible for the stunning Whitehall Historic House project in Cheam, and the creation of the Honeywood Museum in Carshalton.
-Having very recently retired, she has agreed to take on this role as a volunteer.
+Having very recently retired, she took on this role as a volunteer.

-If you would like to make a donation, please go to our Donate page
+If you would like to make a donation, please visit our Donate page.